What is EGPA?

 How is EGPA diagnosed?

 EGPA can be difficult to diagnose because there are no widely accepted diagnostic criteria.
-Although there is no specific test for an EGPA diagnosis, the levels and percentage of eosinophils in the blood, in combination with other symptoms, can suggest a Churg-Strauss diagnosis.
+Although there is no specific test, a combination of symptoms and blood eosinophil levels may suggest an EGPA diagnosis.

-In addition, symptoms of EGPA can be similar to other diseases.
+In addition, EGPA symptoms can be similar to other diseases.
 For all these reasons, a combination of factors may be considered for a diagnosis, including:

 - Signs and symptoms